 - 2 tablespoons Tabasco Green Jalapeno Sauce

-- 1 jar 8 ounces roasted red bell peppers
+- 8 ounces roasted red bell peppers you can buy them in a jar

-- 1 can about 15 ounces large pitted black olives, sliced
+- 15 ounces large pitted black olives about 15 ounce can, sliced

 - To a small bowl add the pesto and Tabasco Jalapeno Sauce.
 Mix well and set aside.